ravi9/openvino-wiki/BuildingCode.md

 1. Build samples

-To build the C++ sample applications, run the following commands:
+To build C++ sample applications, run the following commands:

 Linux and macOS:
 ```sh